kgrajski/speechBCI/README.md

 Assuming that one has gained access to the dataset, there are two stages to using this code.
 * The ETL stage is implemented in the **etl.py**d script.
-...This dices and slices and rearranges the raw data based on the Willett paper and data set README.
+     This dices and slices and rearranges the raw data based on the Willett paper and data set README.
-...This is a necessary step to make sure that processing and display can be mapped backed to physical location of the electrode.
+     This is a necessary step to make sure that processing and display can be mapped backed to physical location of the electrode.
 * The VQ-VAE stage is implemented in the dev_vqvae.py script.
-...This script manages the training, testing, and validation loop for the ETL data.
+     This script manages the training, testing, and validation loop for the ETL data.
-...The script leverages GPU if available and puts results to TensorBoard.
+     The script leverages GPU if available and puts results to TensorBoard.

 ### Dependencies